 Penne pasta with sausage and peppers is a very flexible recipe and an easy to make dinner.
 You can use whatever leftovers you have in your fridge that may not be enough to use on its own but would be a perfect pairing with a few veggies and pasta.

-I make pasta very often and have a variety of recipes you might enjoy.
+Grampy really enjoys his pasta.
+As a result I make it very often and have a variety of pasta recipes you might enjoy.
 These are delicious vegetarian pasta dishes, great for a Friday in Lent, Vegetable Bolognese Sauce with Angel Hair Pasta.
-Or this Fresh Pasta with a Simple Sauce
+Or this Fresh Pasta with a Simple Sauce.

 I usually have fresh baby spinach in the fridge but I used it all a few days ago, which I would definitely have used 2-3 cups of the spinach as well.